Eduardo-Salvador/Java-Training/src/Generics/README.md

 ## 1. Foundations: What Are Generics?
 Generics allow types (classes and interfaces) to be parameters when defining classes, methods, and interfaces.

+You create Classes, Methods, etc., and you don't define what type it will receive, thus making it a Generic type, able to receive and work with the same behavior for various types, avoiding rewriting the same code multiple times.

 They enable:
 - Type safety (compile-time validation of types)
 - Prevention of ClassCastException